TedTschopp/The-Marchen-Engine/index.md

 > For example, if a thief was attempting to pick the lock of a door,
 > then it should be determined that they did not pick the lock.
 The trap
 > in the door was triggered.
-Everyone in the party must now determine if
+Everyone in The Company must now determine
-> they are now poisoned, and no further attempts may be made (finality).
+> if they are now poisoned, and no further attempts may be made
-> In the event that overcoming this complication was required for the
+> (finality).
+In the event that overcoming this complication was
-> party to accomplish their overall objectives, the GM must instead make
+> required for The Company to accomplish their overall objectives, the
-> the events turn to the worse in other areas.
-In the above example this
+> GM must instead make the events turn to the worse in other areas.
+In
-> would mean that in their attempts to pick the lock, the thief slipped,
+> the above example this would mean that in their attempts to pick the
-> and knocked the torch out of the hands of the person carrying it, and
+> lock, the thief slipped, and knocked the torch out of the hands of the
-> the tapestry the door is behind is now on fire.
-Or the torch is now
+> person carrying it, and the tapestry the door is behind is now on
-> out and no one can see.
-The idea here is to heighten tension and make
+> fire.
+Or the torch is now out and no one can see.
+The idea here is to
-> the attempt require larger efforts of heroics.
+> heighten tension and make the attempt require larger efforts of
+> heroics.

-###### Costly
+####### Costly

 This is one step away from a critical failure.
 The cost should be related to the outcome the player or monster was attempting.

 > For example, if the thief was attempting to pick the lock of a door,
 > then it should be determined that they did not pick the lock, but they
-> did trigger the trap in the door, and everyone in the party must now
+> did trigger the trap in the door, and everyone in The Company must now
 > determine if they are poisoned.

-###### Fail
+####### Fail

 This is a normal failure.

 > In the example of our thief would not have been able to pick the lock,
 > but the lock would not be jammed, and he would still have his pick.

-###### Fail in Style
+####### Fail in Style

 This is one step above a failure.
 It is still a failure, but something else has happened that moves the story forward in a more difficult path, but without accomplishing the goals.

 > In the example of the thief, he wouldn't have picked the lock, but he
-> did spring the trap and the door was opened, but everyone in the party
+> did spring the trap and the door was opened, but everyone in The
-> must determine if they are poisoned.
-This is the classic fail forward
+> Company must determine if they are poisoned.
+This is the classic fail
-> approach.
+> forward approach.

-###### Tie
+####### Tie

 A tie succeeds unless this was a contest between two parties, in which case the outcome is that neither party gets what they want, and it